By Julie Vargo, Editorial Contributor

 And blood pressure drops.

-While all normal, these changes put additional stress on the body and require the heart to work harder, says Dr. Sushma Koneru with the Orlando Health Heart Institute Cardiology Group.
+While all normal, these changes put additional stress on the body and require the heart to work harder, says Dr. Sushma Koneru with the Orlando Health Heart & Vascular Institute.
 They also can cause fatigue, shortness of breath and light-headedness.

 Heart of the Matter